ANDERIDA STAFF GUIDE

 First and foremost, read all below.
 It will answer not all, but a lot of questions that you may have about the organisation and how you can make the best start.

 Initially you will be put on shift with experienced members of staff and provided with an induction pack for you to work through as and when you find time whilst on shift.
 You may be asked to complete this at home if there isn't an opportunity in work hours.
 This will teach you a lot around our policies and procedures and the values and principles that underpin residential childcare.
-At the home and at our Head Office you will find all manner of material and legislation to help you complete your induction.

 During your first shifts remember to:

 Get to know the young people without giving personal information away about yourself.